ace-wg/ace-workflow-and-params/draft-ietf-ace-workflow-and-params.md

 Also, this section defines a new payload format that allows such error responses to convey an error code together with further error-specific information, according to the problem-details format specified in {{RFC9290}}.

-Such error responses MUST have Content-Format set to application/concise-problem-details+cbor.
+Such error responses MUST have Content-Format set to "application/concise-problem-details+cbor".
 The payload of these error responses MUST be a CBOR map specifying a Concise Problem Details data item (see {{Section 2 of RFC9290}}).
-The CBOR map is formatted as follows.
+The CBOR map is formatted as follows:

 * It MUST include the Custom Problem Detail entry "ace-error" registered in {{iana-problem-details}} of this document.

   This entry is formatted as a CBOR map including only one field, namely "error-code".
-The map key for "error-code" is the CBOR unsigned integer with value 0.
-The value of "error-code" is a CBOR integer specifying the error code associated with the occurred error.
+The map key for the "error-code" field is the CBOR unsigned integer with value 0.
+The value of the "error-code" field is a CBOR integer specifying the error code associated with the occurred error.
 This value is taken from the "CBOR Value" column of the "OAuth Error Code CBOR Mappings" registry {{ACE.OAuth.Error.Code.CBOR.Mappings}}.

-  The new payload format MUST use the field "error-code" in order to convey the same information that the original payload format conveys through the "error" parameter (see, e.g., {{Sections 5.8.3 and 5.9.3 of RFC9200}}).
+  The new payload format MUST use the "error-code" field in order to convey the same information that the original payload format conveys through the "error" parameter (see, e.g., {{Sections 5.8.3 and 5.9.3 of RFC9200}}).

   The CDDL notation {{RFC8610}} of the "ace-error" entry is given below.